SwatiShirke/Road-Traffic-object-detection-and-visualization/README.md

-# Road-Traffic-object-detection-and-visualization
+# Road-Traffic-Object-Detection-and-Visualization

-This repo consist of code for 3D scene visualization of road traffic for Autonomous Vehicles: Lane Detection, vehicle and pedestrian pose estimation.
+This repo consists of code for 3D scene visualization of road traffic for Autonomous Vehicles: Lane Detection, vehicle, and pedestrian pose estimation.

-# Project Title

 ## Overview